Valenar - Shell Screen Model

 The shell composes multiple overlays over the strategic map.
 Layer order matters; later layers occlude earlier ones.

-- Map canvas (Locations, terrain, polygons).
+- Map canvas (Territories, terrain, polygons).

 - Travel paths (existing queue / planned travel lines).